microsoft/powercat-automation-kit/README.md

 2. Select Custom > Releases > Apply to receive notifications about our releases<br>
       ![image](media/121772469-661d4480-cb6d-11eb-8a24-1c53c8d9e8bd.png)

-If you want to learn more about what's in the latest release of the CoE Starter Kit, you can check out our  **[closed Milestones](https://github.com/microsoft/automation-kit/milestones?state=closed)**.
+If you want to learn more about what's in the latest release of the Automation Kit, you can check out our  **[closed Milestones](https://github.com/microsoft/automation-kit/milestones?state=closed)**.
 This will list both bug fixes as new features that were introduced with the latest version.

-If you want to learn more about what the CoE Starter Kit team is planning, check out our **[Open Milestones](https://github.com/microsoft/powercat-automation-kit/milestones?state=open)**.
-We use CoE Starter Kit - _Month_ 2022 to plan our next release, and Automation Kit - Backlog for our unprioritized feature requests.
+If you want to learn more about what the Automation Kit team is planning, check out our **[Open Milestones](https://github.com/microsoft/powercat-automation-kit/milestones?state=open)**.
+We use Automation Kit - _Month_ 2022 to plan our next release, and Automation Kit - Backlog for our unprioritized feature requests.
 Please comment or upvote feature requests by using reactions.

 ## Report a Bug or submit a Feature Request

-Have you found a bug in the CoE Starter Kit or do you want to suggest a new feature?
+Have you found a bug in the Automation Kit or do you want to suggest a new feature?
 Either way, please let us now by filing an issue while observing the following guidelines

 ### Look for an existing issue